Why you must have your passport checked

 When you arrive in the UK, you must attend a passport check session, whether you have been granted a 90-day vignette (to collect a BRP) or an eVisa (digital immigration status).
 You will not be able to complete registration (or re-registration) and start (or resume) your course until you have attended your passport check session.

-Important: if you are a EU student coming on a Student visa, it is essential that you only travel to the UK once you have been granted your visa.
 If you come to the UK before your Student visa has been granted, you will be travelling on the wrong immigration permission and you will not be allowed to start your course.
 You will need to leave the UK and come back once your Student visa has been approved.
 If you are not able to come back for the official start date of your course, you will not be allowed to start studying and you will need to liaise with your department to agree on a later start date, if this is possible.
+Therefore, please do not travel to the UK until after your visa has been granted.
+Please also ensure you do not travel to the UK until after the start date of your visa.

 A passport check session is a 10-minute session with the Student Immigration Service who will check your original passport.
 Please wear your facemask when attending your passport check session.